Storyflow Logo

 What is the best book writing software with AI?

-Storyflow has the deepest AI integration on the structural side.
-Novlr added AI features through 2024-2025.
-Obsidian has AI through plugins.
+Storyflow has the deepest AI integration on the development side, reading your active canvas plus up to one Tactic and three @-mentioned Documents to pressure-test structure and beats.
+Novlr added AI writing features through 2024 to 2025.
+Obsidian gets AI through plugins.
 Scrivener has no native AI.
-For AI as a primary feature, Storyflow paired with a focused prose tool is the strongest option.
+For AI as a primary feature, Storyflow paired with a focused prose tool is the strongest combination.

 Can I export my book to print and ebook from these tools?

 Scrivener, Atticus, and Vellum (Mac only) have the strongest compile features.
-Ulysses has strong export.
+Ulysses has solid EPUB and DOCX export.
 Obsidian requires plugin-based export.
-Storyflow handles structural exports but not manuscript-formatted output.
-For self-publishing, Scrivener or Atticus are the leading picks.
+Storyflow handles the development side but does not produce a manuscript-formatted EPUB or print file, so you draft and compile in a dedicated tool.
+For self-publishing, Scrivener or Atticus lead.

 Story and writing templates you can use in Storyflow